 Pet Food Bank

 Seattle Humane's Pet Food Bank collects pet food donations for the pets of low-income community members.
 Our outreach program feeds more than 1,900 pets every month with eight tons of donated pet food that is delivered to local senior centers, low-income housing complexes, food banks and homes.

 Income-qualified seniors may receive monthly pet food from the Pet Food Bank.
 For those who do not qualify for ongoing assistance, we offer a one-time emergency supply of pet food.
-Low-income persons disabled by HIV/AIDS, please see details on our Pet Project program below.
+Low-income persons living with HIV/AIDS or cancer, please see details on our Pet Project program below.

 Donate to the Pet Food Bank